BeccAllfor1/django-todo-list/README.md

 <img src="static/images/responsive.png" width="600" height="100%">
 </p>

 This is a full-stack framework project built using Django, Python, HTML and CSS.
-My goal is to create a functioning and responsive website, that allows users to post tasks, comment/respond to tasks allocated to them and have an organised easy to read and understand management system to refer to.
-This project has been built for the purpose of helping busy families who are looking for a task management solution, to ease their day to day lives, and assit in freeing up time to spend with their families.
+My goal is to create a functioning and responsive website, that allows users to post tasks, comment/respond to tasks allocated to them and have an organised easy to read and understand, management system to refer to.
+This project has been built for the purpose of helping busy families who are looking for a task management solution, to ease their day to day lives, and assist in freeing up time to spend with their families.

 # About
 Family Organiser is a application where users can allocate tasks and access an organised and easy to use task management system.
 Many families in todays society have very busy lives, both parents may work, children have after school clubs, hobbies and social events.
-Its a struggle to stay organised, events, parties or clubs can be missed causing stress and arguments.
+Its a struggle to stay organised, events, parties, or clubs can be missed causing stress and arguments.
 The family organiser app keeps a record of not only what tasks need to be done but also who is responsible for carrying out the task, this eliminates confusion, keeping a track of who is doing what and when.
 Freeing up time to enjoy other activities and removing stress and arguments .

-This page is primarily targeted at busy families who are looking for a task management solution, to ease their day to day lives, but can be utilised by anyone and everyone who are looking for an easy to use task management solution.
+This page is primarily targeted at busy families who are looking for a task management solution, to ease their day to day lives, but can be used by anyone who is looking for an easy use task management solution.

 # Table of Contents
 1. [UX](#ux)